Tutoriels Backend

 Unit tests and the tools dedicated to them Karma and Jasmine.

-In version 15 the Angular team no longer integrates environment settings.
+Since version 15 the Angular team no longer integrates environment parameters.

-Very useful we will see how to declare and use them.
+Very useful, we will see how to declare and use them. - Deployment

-The complete project code is available on Github.
+The full code of the project is available on Github.

 The summary in pictures of what we are going to do

-If you are in a hurry, below is a summary , otherwise go to the next step.
+If you are in a hurry, below is a summary of commands, otherwise go to the next step.

 # Uninstall Angular CLI (in case an older version of Angular was installed)